 Amanda’s time as a prosecutor and as a Philadelphia Law Department City Solicitor gave her both confidence and comfort in the courtroom, so she is not afraid to meet her opponents in court when settlement is off the table.
 Still, because she understands the time, stress and expense her clients will face in taking a case to verdict, she can sit with clients from the very beginning to help them understand the risks and create a litigation plan that works for them, even if it means settling through a well crafted pre-litigation demand letter.

 Amanda regularly updates her blog, Philly Tax Jawn, with posts and discussions dealing with Philadelphia real estate taxes.
-Amanda is also Vice-Chair of the Board of Directors for GALLOP where she works to support and promote Philadelphia’s LGBTQ attorneys through networking and educational events.
+Amanda is also Chair of the Board of Directors the Philadelphia LGBTQ Bar Association (formerly known as GALLOP) where she works to support and promote Philadelphia’s LGBTQ attorneys through networking and educational events.
+She created the current website, along with its content, and published their first-ever newsletter.

 Temple University Beasley School of Law, J.D.